 Jewish Social Studies, edited by Tony Michels, Kenneth Moss, and Sarah Abrevaya Stein, is published three times a year by Indiana University Press.
-It is a project of the Conference on Jewish Social Studies and is funded, in part, by a grant from the Lucius N. Littauer Foundation.
-For subscription information, you may either stop by the Taube Center for Jewish Studies Office in Building 360, Room 362H for a brochure, or contact Indiana University Press at:
+It is a project of the Conference on Jewish Social Studies and is funded by the Taube Center.
+For subscription information, please contact Indiana University Press at:

 Indiana University Press

 1320 E. 10th Street

 phone 812.856.0582 / fax 812.855.8507

 Authors may view the journal’s style guide and submit manuscripts for consideration via the journal’s online submissions portal: http://bit.ly/iup_jss.
 Inquiries concerning manuscript submission should be directed to the editorial staff at firstname.lastname@example.org.